Clicky

 Gamma Phi Beta

-This sorority was formed thru the initiative of four college friends at Syracuse University on November 11, 1874, to stop gender alienation in campus life.
+This sorority was formed through the initiative of four college friends at Syracuse University on November 11, 1874, to stop gender alienation in campus life.
 Gamma Phi Beta was founded, and it served as a place for college women to get together in a supportive and welcoming environment.
-With almost 150 years of storied past, Gamma Phi Beta, which also holds the distinction of coining the term “sorority,” has initiated almost 225,000 members.

 While the sorority promotes spiritual and intellectual growth in sorority life, it lives by its four core values: love, labor, learning, and loyalty.
 Members of the sorority are encouraged to volunteer and devote their energy, experience, and time to organizing policies and programs that further improve the sorority’s future.
-Thru volunteering, every member gets to learn professionally and personally and build helpful networks and collections.

 One of their notable philanthropy events is Moonball, where they sponsor tournaments like volleyball, kickball, and basketball.
 This is the time for the organization’s members to serve as leaders and mentors.